astibal/pplay/README.md

 # Support #
 For comments, feedback or new feature discussion feel free to drop a message to **pplay-users@googlegroups.com** mailing list.
+If you can make use of .deb package, visit [download section](https://bitbucket.org/astibal/pplay/downloads/) of this site.

 # History #